-K. Goodwill and Other Intangible Assets
+J. Goodwill and Other Intangible Assets

-Our intangible assets consist of (1) goodwill which is not being amortized; (2) patents, trademarks, tradenames, non-compete agreements, a supply agreement, and purchased technologies which are amortized over their estimated useful lives; and (3) contract costs related to backlog acquired in the S&I acquisition which has been fully amortized as of September 30, 2006.
+Our intangible assets consist of (1) goodwill which is not being amortized; (2) patents, trademarks, trademarks, trademarks, non-compete agreements, a supply agreement, and purchased technologies which are amortized over their estimated useful lives; and (3) contract costs related to backlog acquired in the S&I acquisition which has been fully amortized as of September 30, 2006.
 We account for goodwill and other intangible assets in accordance with SFAS No. 142, "Goodwill and Other Intangible Assets."
 Under the new rules, goodwill and other intangible assets with indefinite useful lives are no longer subject to amortization.
 As a result, we discontinued the amortization of goodwill beginning November 1, 2002.
 The statement requires a test for impairment of goodwill to be performed annually, or immediately if conditions indicate that impairment could exist.
-Intangible assets with definite useful lives will continue to be amortized over their estimated useful lives.
+Intangible assets with definite useful lives.